Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > The character decides to try again and rolls a Precision check with an additional -1 disadvantage.
 > This time, they get a failure.
 The Game Master rules the keyhole of the lock has been ruined and is now unpickable.

-### Attacks
+### Help

-Any skill check that is intended to deal direct damage against an enemy is considered an attack.
-These are most often Power or Precision checks used to make melee or ranged attacks, respectively.

-#### Critical Damage

-If an attack results in a success, the damage dealt increases by `1D6` for every additional 6 rolled.
+When a character makes a skill check, others in their Adventuring Party may want to lend a hand.
+In this situation, the character making the skill check adds advantage equal to the helping character's skill bonus.
+During combat, this help requires a Bonus Action.

 ### Group Skill Checks

 When success hinges on the ability of multiple of characters, the Game Master may ask for a group skill check.
-In this situation, all character will make their own rolls, but the outcome will be resolved as a collective.
+In this situation, all characters will make their own rolls, but the outcome will be resolved as a collective.
 To determine the outcome, evaluate the results of each individual skill check, cancel out any failures with any successes, and then take the highest result.

 > **Example:** A group of 4 characters attempt to collectively sneak into a building.